Fernando Beltrán

 Fernando Beltrán Cruz (born 8 May 1998) is a Mexican professional footballer who plays as a midfielder for Liga MX club León.

 Club career

 Beltrán first joined Atlante's youth academy in 2012, taking part in U-15 and third division squad and then briefly joined Santos Laguna's Escuela de Alto Rendimiento in 2014.
 He was scouted and joined Guadalajara's youth academy in 2014, managing to go through U-17 and U-20 youth system.

 Beltrán debuted with the first-team under Matías Almeyda against Tigres UANL in the 2017 Campeón de Campeones on 16 July 2017, which ended in a 1–0 loss.
 Six days later, he made his league debut against Toluca in a 0–0 draw.
 On 25 January 2020, he would score his first league goal for Guadalajara against Toluca in a 2–2 draw.

 In October 2020, Beltrán extended his contract with Guadalajara, committing to remain with the club through 2024.

-On 3 June 2025, León reached an agreement to sign Beltrán.
+On 3 June 2025, León reached an agreement to sign Beltrán from Chivas for a $3 million fee.